23 Jan 2025

 In general, the law aims to make it easier for foreign educational qualifications to be recognised in Germany.
 This will ensure a fair assessment of qualifications and also close the gap between the different educational standards in the various countries.

-In the past, employees had to have a concrete job offer in order to be able to travel to Germany.
-This is no longer necessary if they have the required qualifications.
+In the past, employees had to have a concrete job offer in order to be able to enter Germany.
+You no longer need this if you have the necessary qualifications.

 It is also important for workers from abroad to have a knowledge of German.
-This makes integration into the labour market easier and they can be better integrated.
+This makes integration into the labour market easier.
 Language barriers in particular can be a major challenge for employees.

 The law primarily helps skilled workers from non-EU countries.
 The aim is to help in areas where there is a major shortage of skilled labour.
 By simplifying immigration, these sectors can benefit from highly qualified skilled labour.